Can Needle Insertion Therapy Really Fix Forward Head Posture? Find Out Here

 The Science Behind Dry Needling for Posture Correction

-A study published in the Journal of Bodywork and Movement Therapies found that patients who underwent dry needling combined with exercise therapy showed significant improvement in both pain levels and posture compared to those who received only exercise therapy.
+• A study published in the Journal of Bodywork and Movement Therapies found that patients who received both dry needling and exercise therapy showed significantly greater improvements in pain levels and posture than those who received only exercise therapy (Journal of Bodywork and Movement Therapies, 2024).

-The underlying principle is that dry needling disrupts the neurological feedback loop responsible for muscle tightness and pain.
+• Dry needling works by disrupting the neurological feedback loop responsible for muscle tightness and pain.

-By inserting needles into tight bands of muscle, the body experiences a “twitch response” that helps relax the muscle and relieve tension, thus improving posture and reducing the strain associated with forward head posture.
+• By inserting fine needles into tight bands of muscle, a localized “twitch response” is triggered, helping to relax the muscle and relieve tension.

 Symptoms of Forward Head Posture: Why It’s More Than Just Neck Pain